Rumyra/Pocket-Kitten/tutorial/tutorial.md

 ~~~

-We can now open this index.html file in Firefox Nightly and we can develop Pocket Kitten in the browser for the next bit.
+We can now open _index.html_ in Firefox Nightly and we can develop Pocket Kitten in the browser for the next bit.
 If we set the view to be the same dimensions as the simulator, we can see what the app will look like as we add CSS.
-Go to Tools->WebDeveloper->Responsive Design View and choose 320x480 from the drop down that appears.
+Go to **Tools -> WebDeveloper -> Responsive Design View** and choose 320x480 from the drop down that appears.

 So let's get cracking with a little CSS.
 I'm going to create a custom design, which is always advised with FirefoxOS apps.
-There has been a pattern library, [Gaia building blocks](https://wiki.mozilla.org/Gaia/Design/BuildingBlocks), created for Gaia develpment, but part of the point about harnessing the 'Open Web' is we can have any app look any which way we want... yay!
+There has been a pattern library, [Gaia building blocks](https://wiki.mozilla.org/Gaia/Design/BuildingBlocks), created for Gaia develpment, but part of the point about harnessing open web technologies is we can have any app look any which way we want... yay!

-As it's such a small example, I have only one CSS file (style/pocket-kitten.css):
+As it's such a small example, I have only one CSS file _style/pocket-kitten.css_:

 ~~~